Is overeating just a habit?

-If you’ve tried these, and gone back to the habit of overeating, or feel resistant to even trying, it probably means there’s a psychology and emotion enmeshed into your habit too.
+But, if you’ve tried these, and gone back to the habit of overeating, or feel resistant to even trying, it probably means there’s a psychology and emotion enmeshed into your habit too.
 This takes some understanding to undo and replace.

 Soothing ourselves with the habit of overeating

 It’s a fact that junk food gives us a dopamine hit (pleasure or ‘high’ feeling) and a seratonin release (soothing or numbing).
 This is a highly addictive experience.
 Therefore, the more we do it, the more we want to do it.
 The advertisers are aware of this.

 Even if your habit never began as a way to feel better because something was stressing you out, it could turn into this quickly, with the accidental pleasure of associating emotional pain with the pleasure of eating.
 We get easily hooked on the numbing or pleasurable effect of so many things; from television, to the internet, to alcohol and drugs.
 Who hasn’t mindlessly lost an hour or two to Facebook or Youtube?

 If you’ve seen my video or taken my quiz, you’ll be starting to see that you might reach for the junk food when something bothers you; when you’re stressed at work, bored with your daily life, frustrated that your partner didn’t do the house chores, angry that a driver sat in your way down a narrow lane, sad you’re alone on a Saturday night, worried about money, tired from a long day looking after everyone, or sometimes even when happy.

 Signs that you might be overeating to feel safe, as well as a response to having a feeling:

 - Looking forward to (or obsessing over) eating, as your only pleasure

 - Carrying food around, just in case it’s needed at some point.
 Even if you’re going to a catered event